folay/linear_algebra/README.md

 	a. row operations

 2. Implement Linear Algebra Methods:
 	a.
-To determe if a matrix is invertible\n
+To determe if a matrix is invertible
 	b.
 To get its inverse if it's invertible

 3. The proofs of the above